The Graduate School has separate and distinct funding models for doctoral programs, master’s programs and professional master’s programs.

 For programs that offer only master’s degrees, varying levels of support, ranging from tuition assistance to full tuition plus a stipend, are provided.
 Professional master’s programs normally require tuition, although there are some merit-based scholarships available.
 Students should check with their individual program to see what level of funding is available.

-Of our doctoral students, 94 percent receive multi-year assistantships or fellowships that provide stipends.
-For the 2012–2013 academic year, Notre Dame’s standard stipend for doctoral students is $18,000 on a nine-month basis for humanities and social science students, and $18,000 to $21,000, according to program, on a nine-month basis for engineering and science students.
+Of our doctoral students, 94 percent receive multi-year fellowships or assistantships that provide stipends.
+For the 2017–2018 academic year, Notre Dame’s standard stipend for doctoral students is $23,000 on a twelve-month basis for humanities and social science students, and $24,500 to $30,215, according to program, on a twelve-month basis for engineering and science students.
 Note that our Notre Dame/South Bend community has a very low cost-of-living index.

 The University offers a number of select fellowships that provide higher levels of support—up to $37,500/year—and full health care coverage.

-The Graduate School provides a subsidy of the health insurance premium cost for full-time, fully funded students who purchase the University health insurance plan.
-For the 2013–14 academic year, the base subsidy is $1,725, covering the bulk of the $2,148 premium.
+The Graduate School provides a subsidy of the health insurance premium cost for full-time, fully funded students who purchase the University sponsored health insurance plan.
+For information on eligibility criteria, please refer to the Health Subsidy Eligibility Policy.
+For the 2017–18 academic year, the standard subsidy will cover the full student premium.
 Additional information on the plan and the cost for spouses and dependents can be found on the University Health Services website.

 Graduate students are encouraged to apply for external funding to support their research.
-For more information on funding opportunities, see the research page under the Professional Development section of our website, which includes resources such as the Graduate Fellowship Database for external funding sources and COS.
+For more information on funding opportunities, see the research page under the Professional Development section of our website, which includes resources such as Pivot.

 Funds for professional development, workshops, and research travel are also available through the Zahm Research Travel fund, Notebaert Professional Development fund, and Joseph F. Downes Memorial fund.
-For more information about these endowments, please see the common professional development application form.
-For additional questions regarding these funds, please contact Colleen Turk at email@example.com.
+For more information about these endowments, please see the Graduate School Professional Development Grants application links and instructions on the research page.
+For additional questions regarding these funds, please contact Mae Kilker at email@example.com.

 Virtually all programs provide additional summer support, with the frequency and levels of support varying according to discipline.